Revised April 1, 2006 Executive Board

 - Maintain adequate diversification by issuer and sector except that this requirement shall not apply to instruments of United States government issue or backing which may be held in any amounts within this component of the Fund.

-- Foreign Securities: Investment in any securities whose issuer is a foreign corporation, government, or government entity shall be limited to no more than 10% of the total managed portfolio.
-Foreign equity investments shall include only those securities traded on principal United States stock exchanges.
+- Foreign Securities: Investment in any securities whose issuer is a foreign corporation, government, or government entity shall be limited to no more than 35% of the total managed portfolio.
+Foreign equity investments shall include only those securities with ample liquidity.
 Fixed income instruments, in addition to meeting the quality standards previously set forth, shall include only securities denominated in U.S. dollars and registered with the Securities and Exchange Commission.

 IV.
 INVESTMENTS AND TRANSACTIONS WHICH ARE NOT PERMITTED